-Reporting entities/scope: Quadriplegic Centre

-Description: Percentage of patients satisfied with patient care at the

-Quadriplegic Centre.

-Rationale: The Quadriplegic Centre is Quality Endorsed under

-International Quality Standard ISO AS/NZS 9001:2015.

-To ensure compliance with this Quality Standard, the Quadriplegic Centre is audited by external auditors from audited by SAI Global.

-SAI Global.

-The patient satisfaction survey is conducted by an independent third party, who is independently contracted on a biennial basis.
-The policy and procedure is externally improvement.

-The survey is designed to gauge the level of satisfaction with patient care, provide feedback on level of care relative to the National Standards for Disability Services (NSDS) and communicate patients' suggestions and feedback for

-The content themes for the survey relate to the NSDS:

-Standard One: Rights

-Standard Two: Participation and Inclusion

-Standard Three: Individual Outcomes

-Standard Four: Feedback and Complaints

-Standard Five: Service Access.

-• Standard Six: Service Management

-Frequency: Biennial, by financial year

-Outcome 2: Prevention, health promotion and aged and continuing care services that help Western

-Australians to live healthy and safe lives
+Metadata item type: Indicator Synonymous names: Nil Catalogue identifier: 0015 Reporting entities/scope: Quadriplegic Centre Description: Percentage of patients satisfied with patient care at the Quadriplegic Centre.
+Rationale: The Quadriplegic Centre is Quality Endorsed under International Quality Standard ISO AS/NZS 9001:2015.
+To ensure compliance with this Quality Standard, the Quadriplegic Centre is audited by external auditors from SAI Global.
+The resident satisfaction survey is conducted by an independent third party, who is independently contracted on a biennial basis.
+The policy and procedure is externally audited by SAI Global.
+The survey is designed to gauge the level of satisfaction with resident care, provide feedback on level of care relative to the National Standards for Disability Services (NSDS) and communicate residents' suggestions and feedback for improvement.
+The content themes for the survey relate to the NSDS: Standard One: Rights Standard Two: Participation and Inclusion Standard Three: Individual Outcomes Standard Four: Feedback and Complaints Standard Five: Service Access.
+Standard Six: Service Management Indicator set: Annual Reports 2024-25 Frequency: Biennial, by financial year Outcome area: Annual Reports 2024-25: Outcome 2: Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives Effectiveness.
+Collection and usage attributes

 Population group age from: 18 years.

 Population group age to: No upper limit.

-Computation description: [Numerator] divided by the [Denominator] multiplied by 100

-(expressed as a percentage).
+Computation description: [Numerator] divided by the [Denominator] multiplied by 100 (expressed as a percentage).

-- The survey consists of 31 closed ended questions (Responses = Yes or No) and one opened ended question for suggested improvements. - The responses to the survey are used to enable production of an accurate correction plan. - The survey responses are captured in an interview. - The survey was last completed in June 2022, with a 96.9% patient satisfaction rate.
-The next survey is due to be undertaken in June 2024.

-Total patient population is in scope.

-Computation: [Numerator] / [Denominator] x 100

-Numerator: Sum of 'Yes' responses for all survey participants.

-Refer to Data Source Attributes.

-Denominator: 31 (total number of possible responses for each survey)

-multiplied by the number of survey participants.

-Refer to Data Source Attributes.

-Comments: Quadriplegic Centre patients are highly dependent

-individuals with quadriplegia, often with co-morbidity, who:

-are unable to live independently in the community due to the extent of medical, nursing and personal care requirements.
+General notes: The survey consists of 31 closed ended questions (Responses = Yes or No) and one opened ended question for suggested improvements.
+The responses to the survey are used to enable production of an accurate correction plan. • The survey responses are captured in an interview.
+The survey was last completed in June 2024, with a 91.0% patient satisfaction rate.
+The next survey is due to be undertaken in June 2026.
+Inclusions: Total patient population is in scope.
+Exclusions: Nil Computation: [Numerator] / [Denominator] x 100 Numerator: Sum of 'Yes' responses for all survey participants.
+Numerator data elements: Data Element/Data Set Nil Data Source Refer to Data Source Attributes.
+Guide for use Nil Denominator: 31 (total number of possible responses for each survey) multiplied by the number of survey participants.
+Denominator data elements: Data Element/Data Set Nil Data Source Refer to Data Source Attributes.
+Guide for use Nil Disaggregation data elements: Data Element/Data Set Nil Data Source Nil Guide for use Nil Comments: Quadriplegic Centre residents are highly dependent individuals with quadriplegia, often with co-morbidity, who: are unable to live independently in the community due to the extent of medical, nursing and personal care requirements.
+Representational attributes Representation class: Percentage

 Data type: Number

 Unit of measure: Person

 Format: NNN.N%

+Indicator conceptual framew vork

+Framework and dimensions: 2024-25 Outcome Based Management Framework

+Data source attributes

-Raw data and summary statistics are provided to the Quadriplegic Centre by an independent third party, who is independently contracted to conduct the survey on a biennial basis.
+Data sources: Data Source Raw data and summary statistics are provided to the Quadriplegic Centre by an independent third party, who is independently contracted to conduct the survey on a biennial basis.

-Quadriplegic Centre
+Data provider Quadriplegic Centre

-Quality statement: A 4 week time lag is required for surveying, collation of results, analysis and reporting of the survey.
+Quality statement: A 4-week lag is required for surveying, collation of results, analysis and reporting of the survey.

+Accountability attributes
-Sourced from: The target was determined using historical data and agreed between the Quadriplegic Centre Chief

-Executive and the Department of Treasury.
+Benchmark: Target: ≥80% Sourced from: The target was determined using historical data and agreed between the Quadriplegic Centre Chief Executive and the Department of Treasury.

+Approved by: Director General, WA Department of Health.

+Methodology: Nil

+Further data development/ collection required: Nil

+Other issues / caveats: Nil

+Source and reference attributes

+Reference documents: Nil

+Registry management attributes

-Version number Approval date Approved by Comments 1.0 16 April 2024 A/Assistant Director General, Purchasing and System Performance
+Version number Approval date Approved by Comments 1.0 3 April 2025 Assistant Director General, Purchasing and System Performance